androb/deliverables/interviewplaybook/examples/medical-assistant/medical-assistant-final.md

 ## About this Guide

-This guide is a tool for hiring teams at Pacific Wellness Group - Academic Healthcare Consortium.
-It is crafted to streamline the interview process for the Medical Assistant II position.
-The guide outlines the competencies required for the role, based on the job description and company values.
-It includes an interview agenda, a competency framework, and a case study.
-The guide also provides questions and scenarios to probe the candidate's skills and fit for the role.
+This guide serves as a structured approach to interviewing candidates for the Medical Assistant II position at Pacific Wellness Group - Academic Healthcare Consortium.
+It is designed to ensure a consistent and thorough evaluation of each candidate's qualifications, skills, and cultural fit.
+The guide provides a detailed interview agenda, a competency framework based on the job description and company values, and a case study to assess problem-solving abilities.
+It also includes a section for candidate questions and a scorecard for post-interview evaluation.
+Use this guide to facilitate an effective interview and make informed hiring decisions.

 ### Interview Agenda